giellatekno/oahpa/sms/00_readme.txt

 Bsp: asdfˈoiuy => asdfoiuy

 * spellrelax for Russian (ё ~ е)
+   ==> done (in sms2rus)

+NB:
+ - spellrelax for Oahpa is relevant ONLY for the transations because Leksa will never present relaxed forms!

 Link to the dictionary
 ==> perhaps also a link to saan.oahpa.no?